StatCan/cae-eac/docs/en/AzureML.md

 6. Databricks connect should be setup now!
 Try the [Databricks connect example code](https://github.com/StatCan/cae-eac/blob/master/Examples/AzureML/Databricks-Connect-Example.txt) in a notebook, replacing **public-data/incoming/1test.txt** with the path to a file in your data lake container.

 # Request compute
-Please use the [slack](https://cae-eac.slack.com)  to request a remote compute.
+Please contact the support team through the [slack](https://cae-eac.slack.com) channel to request Azure ML compute.
 You will receive the following error when creating it yourself:
 ![Create Compute Error](images/AzureMLCreateComputeError.png)

 # Change Display Language